 San Pedro Claver church, an impressive church with a façade carved from the stone of the nearby Tierra Bomba island.

-The 16th century San Felipe de Barajas fortress was built by the Spanish conquerors on the Hill of San Lázaro to defend Cartagena from attacks by English, French, and Dutch conquerors and sea pirates.
+The 16th century San Felipe de Barajas fortress was built by the Spanish colonizers on the Hill of San Lázaro to defend Cartagena from attacks by the English, French, and Dutch and by sea pirates.
 This imposing site overlooks the city and the harbor.
-Climb to the top for amazing views or explore the fascinating underground tunnels.
+Walking along the walls is a must and allows you to enjoy the breeze from the sea and amazing views of Cartagena – especially at sunset.

 Photo by Elijah Lovkoff, view from San Felipe de Barajas Fortress Cartagena

-Enjoy ceviche, fresh fish or lobster with coconut rice, Cazuela de Mariscos or other typical Caribbean dishes in one of Cartagena’s fine restaurants.
+Enjoy ceviche, fresh fish, lobster with coconut rice, Cazuela de Mariscos or other typical Caribbean dishes in one of Cartagena’s fine restaurants.
 Here are some recommendations for best places to go.
 Note that in Cartagena it is often advisable to book in advance.

 Passing the Old Town walls, you get to the colorful bohemian neighborhood Getsemani which is known for its impressive street art, great choice of restaurants and bars and fantastic live concerts.
 In Calle de San Juan you can admire and buy artworks by local artists, many of them featuring a colorful Caribbean style.